-The term "kerf" is used to describe the thickness of the cut a woodworking saw blade makes in a piece of wood as it cuts through it.
+The term "kerf" is used to describe the thickness of the cut that a woodworking saw blade makes in a piece of wood as it cuts through it.
 The term is also sometimes used to describe the thickness of the blade itself; for example, you may see the packaging of a circular saw blade or table saw blade listing its kerf width.
-For example, one manufacturer offers a standard crosscut table saw blade with a kerf of 0.098 inches (2.5 mm), while the same manufacturer offers a fine-cut blade with a kerf width of 0.087 inches (2.21 mm).
+For example, one manufacturer offers a standard crosscut table saw blade with a kerf of 0.098 inches (2.5 mm) and a fine-cut blade with a kerf width of 0.087 inches (2.21 mm).

 The Importance of Kerf Width

 Factors Determining the Width of a Kerf

 The kerf is determined by the width of the blade itself, by the "set" of the teeth (the angle away from the vertical by which the teeth are attached to the blade), and by the wobble of the blade.
 Coarse construction blades often have heavy carbide teeth welded onto a stainless steel disc with a pronounced angled set that allows for quick but rough cutting.
 These are normally used for framing carpentry work.
 These blades will have a fairly wide kerf.

 For fine woodworking, it's more common to use thinner blades with many teeth that have little or no angled set.
 Often the teeth are not added onto the blade but are integrally shaped into the metal of the blade itself.
-This makes for a very smooth cut and one that is economical, since little wood is wasted through wide kerfs.
-This can be a relevant factor when working with very expensive exotic hardwoods.
+This makes for a very smooth cut and one that is economical since little wood is wasted through wide kerfs.
+This can be a relevant factor when working with expensive rare hardwoods such as Australian Cypress, Purple Heart, Jarrah, and Brazilian Walnut (Ipe).

 A saw blade that is out of alignment will wobble while it is cutting, and this can increase the width of the kerf by a notable amount.
 For efficiency of cutting and economical use of wood, always make sure your saw blades are properly aligned.